 In 2018, researchers discovered what they believe to be footprints of a female.
 They tell a story that may seem familiar today; her footprints show her walking for almost a mile, with a toddler’s footprints occasionally showing up beside hers.
 Evidence suggests that she carried the child, shifting them from side to side and occasionally setting the child down as they walked.
 The footprints broadened and slipped in the mud as a result of the additional weight she was carrying.

 Based on stature and walking speed, it appears that most of the footprints in this study come from teenagers and children.
-According to the research in the journal Science, ".
-One hypothesis for this is the division of labor, in which adults are involved in skilled tasks whereas 'fetching and carrying' are delegated to teenagers.
-Children accompany the teenagers and collectively they leave more footprints and are preferentially recorded in the fossil record.
-This pattern is common to all excavated surfaces."
+As reported in the journal Science, “One hypothesis for this is the division of labor, in which adults are involved in skilled tasks whereas 'fetching and carrying' are delegated to teenagers.
+Children accompany the teenagers, and collectively they leave a higher number footprints that are preferentially recorded in the fossil record.
+This pattern is common to all excavated surfaces.”
+(Bennett, 2021)

+Footprints across White Sands have been found coexisting and interacting with extinct ice age animals.
 One set of footprints shows what appears to be humans stalking a giant sloth.
-This is shown by human footprints being found inside the footprints of the sloth as they were tracked.
-Currently, there is no evidence of a fruitful hunt.
+This is demonstrated by human footprints being found inside the footprints of the sloth as they were tracked.
+Unfortunately for our hunter, there is no evidence that this was a fruitful hunt.

 Dig Deeper: What animals made these tracks?

-Last updated: September 23, 2021
+Last updated: October 4, 2021